bad64/pwdmanager-qt/README.md

 Made with Qt 5.10.
 It has a couple more functions than its console counterpart, like editing database rows, or cross-platform copy to clipboard.

-# Latest update: v1.21, 17/08/18
+# Latest update: v2.0, 20/08/18

-**CHANGES FROM v1.0**
+**CHANGES FROM v1.21**

-- All: Changed database file extension to .db (trying to harmonize filenames between Windows and Linux)
-- All: Changed all malloc() calls to calloc() to improve stability (at the cost of slightly higher memory usage)
+- All: Downgraded Qt version to 5.7 for compatibility's sake (makes no change to the actual code)
-- All: Help and About windows changed from QMessageBox::information to QMessageBox::about
+- All: Function naming convention has been changed from UpperCamelCase to camelCase
-- All: Status report describing the results of last operation implemented in the bottom right corner
-- All: Generally cleaned up the grid layout, resulting in a nicer-looking UI
-- Windows: Changed the storage destination to %AppData%\passwordmanager
+- All: New subwindow facilities inheriting from QDialog have been implemented (CreateUser and MiniGenerateBox)

 **NEW FEATURES**

-- Now accepts zero-length input (replaced by the string "\<none\>") for all three fields when adding a new entry
-- Search bar has been improved, now allows for partial pattern matching ("test" finally matches both "testing" and "latest") and exact matching
+- Changed creation process: now appears as one single window
+- Added special edit dialog that allows for re-generation of a password
-- Added French Localization
+- Added a clear button for the search bar

-**BUGFIXES**

-- Fixed zero-length input in either the username or password fields corrupting the database
-- "Fixed" special characters sometimes shortening a generated password and displaying as gibberish (actually replaced them by other non-alphanumeric characters)

 **TO DO**